 Leave of Absence.
-Students who wish to take a leave of absence must receive approval from the department concerned and the dean of the Graduate School.
-The student must submit a leave of absence request in writing, be in good academic standing, complete forms required by the Graduate School for courses in progress, and provide letters of support from the program director and advisor.
+Students who are in good academic standing and wish to take a leave of absence must receive approval from their advisor and program director along with the dean of the Graduate School.
+Forms can be found at http://graduate.wfu.edu/students/ under 'Student Forms'.
 The maximum time for a leave of absence is one academic year.

 One month prior to the beginning of the semester in which the student plans to re-enter the Graduate School, a written reinstatement request must be sent to the dean of the Graduate School.
 The time spent during the leave of absence will not count in the maximum time allotted for the degree.
 If a student on an approved leave has not requested reinstatement after a year, the student will be considered to have withdrawn from Graduate School.
 Wake Forest University does not have a leave of absence policy that would either exempt any student from the requirements of the Return of Title IV Funds policy, or extend federal student loan deferment benefits.